Cryozene/DocxToBB/README.md

 - **The tool deletes linebreaks!**
 Make sure that you have set the correct endline-characters in the .ini file.
 If you're using the standard notepad editor from Windows (seriously though: Why would you do that?), make sure that `pruneWhitespace` ist set to `True`
 - **The tool still deletes linebreaks!**
 Yes.
 Any Empty line in the source file will be skipped by the parser, in order to create an homogenous look.
 Extra line-breaks currently can be added via the `searchFor` and `replaceWith` options.
-If you wnat to turn off the behavior, set `skipemptylines` to `False`
+If you want to turn off the behavior, set `skipemptylines` to `False`
 - **My headings are gone!**
 Please do not format the with special options, such as chapters, but as standard Paragraphs.
 Currently, any changes in size won't be inherited.
 This may change in a later version though.
 - **Everything is broken!**